jsenv/core/docs/dev_server/readme.md

 # startDevServer

 `startDevServer` is an async function starting a development server.
-This development server consider that more than one html file in your project can be an entry point.
-You can use it to debug a file in isolation, create a storybook and so on.
+This server can be used to execute one or more html file.

 ```js
 import { startDevServer } from "@jsenv/core"